michaelhollman/csce451-osp/hw3-vmm/README.txt

   in a way that allowed for instantaneous (or at least better-than-linear) lookup complexity.

 - We did not have to complete the modification portion of the assignment (which consisted of adjusting the program to use less physical memory than the size of the virtual address space).
 Within my code, I make a comment where my code would need to handle the case where there were no empty frames to place a freshly-loaded page into.

+- While completing this assignment, I better learned about how virtual memory actually works.
+I've always had a good grasp of how it works conceptually, but this assignment finally taught me how it actually works.
+I also re-learned how fun it can be to directly play with memory using c (especially when you don't have to dig yourself into a hole with malloc/free).